Battle of White Horse Hill: Battle

 On 9 October an intensive air raid was carried out on several places around Baengma-goji where the PVA were anticipated to assemble.
 The PVA responded by opening the floodgates of the Pongnae-Ho Reservoir, which was located about 7 mi north of the hill, evidently in the hope that the Yokkokchon which ran between the ROK 9th and the U.S. 2nd Infantry Division would rise sufficiently to block reinforcements during the critical period.
-Simultaneously, they threw a battalion-sized force at Hill 281 (Arrowhead), 2 mi southeast of White Horse across the valley, to pin down the French Battalion astride the hill and to keep the 2nd Division occupied.
+Simultaneously, they threw a battalion-sized force at Arrowhead Hill (Hill 281), 2 mi southeast of White Horse Hill across the valley, to pin down the French Battalion astride the hill and to keep the 2nd Division occupied.
 Before the night was over six additional companies joined in the action.
 The French held firm and inflicted heavy casualties upon the attackers.
 As a diversion to the main attack, it proved effective but expensive.

 At 19:15, the PVA 340th Regiment sent four companies up to the northwest end of the White Horse Hill complex to engage the 10th Company and its supporting forces in an attempt to secure a break-through.
 At 02:00 the following morning, four B-29 strategic bombers dropped 1,000 pound bombs on Hajinmyeong-dong, and an assortment of 81 artillery guns (32 155-millimeter guns 213th Field Artillery Battalion, 32 105-millimeter guns, 7 4.2-inch heavy mortars and 10 tank guns) dealt intensive heavy fire; nevertheless, the PVA breakthrough widened further, though suffering an estimated 500 casualties the first night.
 Disregarding the heavy losses, the Chinese committed the remnants of the original two battalions and reinforced them with two fresh battalions from the same division the following day.
 Cutting off a ROK company outpost, the PVA pressed on and forced the elements of the ROK 10th Company to withdraw from the crest.
 Less than two hours after the loss of the peak, the 2nd and 3rd Battalions of the ROK 28th Regiment mounted a night attack that swept the PVA out of the old ROK positions by 23:05.
 Again the Chinese losses were heavy and a prisoner later related that many of the companies committed to the attack were reduced from 190-200 to less than 20 men after the second day of fighting.